-The benefits package you’ll receive as a Coast Guard FS is one that reflects an appreciation for your passion and service, along with a positive work-life balance.
+The benefits package you’ll receive as a Coast Guard CS is one that reflects an appreciation for your passion and service, along with a positive work-life balance.

-Whereas the average starting salary for a civilian sous chef is $35,000, the average starting salary for an FS in the Coast Guard is $46,595 and includes the extensive benefits outlined below.
+Whereas the average starting salary for a civilian sous chef is $35,000, the average starting salary for an CS in the Coast Guard is $46,595 and includes the extensive benefits outlined below.

-- Food Service Specialist School – The USCG FS School is ACE accredited, meaning credits will transfer to most college across the country.
+Food Service Specialist School – The USCG CS School is ACE accredited, meaning credits will transfer to most college across the country.

-A Coast Guard FS should possess creativity and a passion for food preparation, along with a strong work ethic and good communication skills.
+A Coast Guard CS should possess creativity and a passion for food preparation, along with a strong work ethic and good communication skills.

 In this career field, you’ll need a strong desire to prepare and serve high quality food.
 You should also have the ability to understand and apply instruction and procedures for safely handling food as well as a good mathematical background for finances, inventory, and recipe conversions.